lightwavewebservice/Fence-Planner/README.md

 python manage.py test
 ```

+## Disclaimer
+All calculations and material prices provided by this application are indicative only and may change.
+Prices are sourced from suppliers and are subject to market fluctuations, regional variations, and supplier updates.
+Always verify current prices and requirements with your local suppliers before making purchasing decisions.
+The developers assume no liability for any discrepancies or decisions made based on the outputs of this tool.

 ## Future work
 - Real supplier scraping adapters (e.g., Farmlands Invercargill) with retries and HTML fixtures
 - Periodic scraping via `django-crontab` or Celery using `ScrapingSettings.default_scrape_interval_hours`